Modern Minimal Perfect Hashing: A Survey: Perfect Hashing through Brute-Force

 Instead of explicitly storing a displacement pair $(d_{i,0},d_{i,1})$ for each bucket, CHD encodes the position of the pair in the predefined sequence $(0,0), \dots, (0, m-1), \dots, (m-1, 0), \dots, (m-1, m-1)$.
 Very importantly, CHD tries positions in increasing order starting from the smallest position, i.e., following the order $[0, 1, 2, \ldots]$, and not at random as FCH.
 This intuitively helps compression because smaller numbers are tried first.
 The sequence of pairs' positions is then compressed within entropy bounds using the Simple Dense Coding (SDC) mechanism by Fredriksson and Nikitin \cite{fredriksson2007simple}, while permitting to retrieve an index in constant time.
 With $\alpha=0.99$ and $\lambda=6$, CHD achieves $2$ bits/key and it is much faster to build compared to FCH (albeit significantly slower to query).

-\myparagraph{PTHash and PTHash-HEM\@.} Under proper configuration, PTHash \cite{pibiri2021pthash} combines the query time of FCH and the space effectiveness of CHD, with fast construction time.
+\myparagraph{PTHash\@.} Under proper configuration, PTHash \cite{pibiri2021pthash} combines the query time of FCH and the space effectiveness of CHD, with fast construction time.
 It uses the same imbalance trick of FCH by hashing 60\% of the keys to 30\% of $t=\lceil cn/\log_2 n \rceil$ buckets.
-Like CHD, it stores the values $\{ v_i \}$ in compressed form but, rather than coding them using SDC, PTHash generalizes the encoding step to use a wide range of mechanisms (e.g., Elias-Fano coding \cite{elias74efficient,fano71number}, fixed-width, and dictionary-based coding).
+Like CHD, it stores the values $\{ v_i \}$ in compressed form but, rather than coding them using SDC, PTHash generalizes the encoding step to use a wide range of mechanisms (e.g., fixed-width, dictionary-based, Elias-Fano \cite{elias74efficient,fano71number}, and others).
 Using an appropriate coding scheme, only a single memory access is required to find the hash value for a key and the remaining operations use simple arithmetic.

+Since the first processed buckets are much easier to place, the values $\{v_i\}$ for the first 30\% of the buckets have a much smaller entropy than those for the other buckets.
+The \emph{front} of the array $V$, of length $\approx 0.3t$, can thus be compressed better than the remaining \emph{back} part.
+This allows PTHash to tune two different compressors for the front and the back parts respectively: a light-weight compressors for the front and a more-succinct (but slower to query) compressor for the back part.

 Like CHD, it also first generates a non-minimal function with range $m = \lceil n/\alpha \rceil$ for some load factor $0 < \alpha < 1$, and uses a bitmap of $m$ bits to mark taken output values.
 It then scales the output range back to $[n]$ by remapping values larger than $n$ using an explicit list of $m-n$ free output values that can be effectively compressed using Elias-Fano.
-To accelerate the search for the values $\{v_i\}$, PTHash uses the so-called \emph{XOR displacement}: the keys of a bucket are mapped to output values given by $(h(x,s) \oplus h(v_i,s)) \bmod m$, where $(A \oplus B)$ denotes the bit-wise XOR between the integers $A$ and $B$, and $s$ is a randomly chosen seed.
-As also noted for CHD, the values $\{v_i\}$ are tried in linear order to improve compression, while still achieving random displacement of keys via the XOR operator.
-PTHash tunes two different compressors for the two different expected bucket sizes.